claree007/Chatbot/README.md

 # Chatbot
-A simple chatbot in python using sequence to sequence model
+A simple chatbot in python using sequence to sequence model.
+Currently in development.
+Will make a Ipython notebook version as well.

 1. <p><b>Run the requirements.txt for 64-bit python installation.</b> <br/> <code>py -m pip install -r requirements.txt</code><br/><br/></p>